Cantera/cantera-website/pages/science/reactors/constpresreactor.rst

    m \frac{dY_k}{dt} = \sum_{in} \dot{m}_{in} (Y_{k,in} - Y_k)+
                       \dot{m}_{k,gen} - Y_k \dot{m}_{wall}
-                      \tag{4}
+                      \tag{3}

-Equations 1-4 are the overning equations for a Standard Reactor.
+Equations 1-3 are the governing equations for a Constant Pressure Reactor.